hyperledger/indy-hipe/text/please-duplex/README.md

 ![2-hop route from browser to web server](browser-web-server.png)

-### Requesting Synchronous Mode
+### Requesting Duplex Mode

-When Alice sends a message to Bob, she can decorate that message with a polite request, noting that she would prefer to have a synchronous, request-response style interaction.
+When Alice sends a message to Bob, she can decorate that message with a polite request, noting that she would prefer to have a duplex, likely synchronous, request-response style interaction.
 This is sort of like sending a courier to deliver a message, with instructions to attempt to wait at the recipient's door while they draft a response.